alttch/eva3/doc/uc/uc_api.rst

 :doc:`Universal Controller<uc>` API is used to control and manage units and sensors

+This document describes API methods for direct and JSON RPC calls.
+For RESTful API look :doc:`/uc/uc_api_restful`.

 API basics
 ==========

-Standard API (direct function calling)
+Standard API (direct method calling)
 --------------------------------------

 UC API functions are called through URL request